 Because of their size this mantis cannot be fed large prey items like adult locusts.
 It is best to feed them moths and flies instead of crickets.

 The ideal temperature is about 26 ° C, but can vary between 25 ° C and 30 ° C. At night the temperature should be at least 18 ° C.

 This species has no very high demands on the humidity, but too much moisture is deadly to them because of infections.
 Spray about 3 times a week with clean water.
 Drinking from the water droplets is important for this species.
 Proper ventilation is crucial, and mold should be avoided at all times for this species.
 Especially the adults may do better in a dry environment than a too wet environment.
 The air humidity should be around 60%.

 As with all species of praying mantis, this species needs an enclosure that is at least 3 times the length of the animal in height, and at least 2x the length of the animal in width.
 For an adult this means is at least 15 cm in height and 10 cm in width.
 A nice size for a terrarium would be 20 x 15 x 15 cm (hxwxd), so there is room for lots of fake plants and perches.
 Especially white or yellow plastic flower look amazing in an enclosure with this species of mantis, as the mantis will blend into the environment of the flowers really well.

 This species is cannibalistic, like most species of praying mantis.
+It will eat anything that moves and is the correct size, also members of its own species or family members.
 Young nymphs (up to L4) can be kept together, but the older they are the more likely they will eat each other.

 This species is not very easy breed, but if you have experience with other species it is possible.
 The female can be very aggressive, so make sure it has eaten enough when male is introduced to her enclosure.